Infinity Primus vs. Reference

 Similarly, a speaker with low impedance is like a big pipe that allows more electric current flow through it.
 The lower the impedance measurement, the more the current flows through the audio equipment.
 It is also essential to note that a speaker’s impedance varies as you change the pitch in sound.

 Infinity Primus car speakers contain true ohm architecture with minimal impedance voice coils, which are virtually compatible with all aftermarket or factory car stereos.
-These speakers have 2.7 ohm that gives the amplifier room to produce peak power.
+These speakers have 2.7 ohm which gives the amplifier room to produce peak power.
 As such, these speakers deliver a smooth and clear sound with better detail and depth.

 Frequency Sensitivity